RobinSchmidt/RobsClapStuff/ReadMe.txt

   Examples/WithMyWrapper/Build/VisualStudio2019/x64/Debug/DemoPlugins.clap

 This is a library containing my first demo clap plugins.
+Yes - plugins in plural.
+The project also demonstrates how to put several plugins into a single library (i.e. .dll or .so or whatever).
 Currently, there's a gain and waveshaper plugin.
 If you are coming from VST and think "AGain", then you are exactly on the right track.
 I wanted to figure out the easiest way to create some first, GUI-less CLAP plugins similar in spirit to Steinberg's "Hello World" example to the VST-SDK.